-The Beats Solo Pro take sound and design seriously—among the best beats headphones out there.
+The Beats Solo Pro takes sound and design seriously—among the best Beats headphones out there.
 These are the company’s first noise canceling on-ears, and Beats hit it out of the park with one exception: comfort.
 Time to find out if it’s worth pushing past the pain for these otherwise exceptional on-ear headphones.

 - iPhone users will get the most out of the Beats Solo Pro because of the H1 chip.
 This allows for hands-free access to Siri, immediate pairing, and greater power efficiency than when used with Android devices.

 - Fashion-forward listeners will turn heads at these headphones.
 Whether you go with a muted or vivid color palette, the physical design of the headset is clean and attractive.

-The Beats Solo Pro noise cancelling headphones showcase a striking, mature appearance.
+The Beats Solo Pro noise canceling headset showcases a striking, mature appearance.
 The concealed hinges maintain a streamlined design, and the headband extension mechanism is nearly undetectable.
 Limited degrees of rotation is allowed in every direction.
 This design is meant to increase comfort by allowing the ear cups to rest along with the natural angle of your ears.
 Yet, it can’t negate the immense pressure placed on the head.
 After an hour of listening, it felt like I was removing an expensive clamp, rather than a pair of headphones.
 If you have glasses, comfortable listening time is halved.

 Just like a Thanksgiving turkey, these headphones are stuffed.
 A speech-detecting accelerometer works in tandem with the beam-forming microphones to detect when you’re speaking.
 Ideally, these technologies work to transmit just your voice and reduce background noise by combating sound caused by the movement of your head.
 Unfortunately, the microphone performance falls a little bit short of our expectations.